evmckinney9/jenglot/posts/01_rust_wheels/index.md

 Verifying the integration involves a straightforward process:

 1. **Instantiate and Build**: After setting up the template and implementing the Rust functions, create a new repository from the template and clone it to your development environment.
-Iam using Ubuntu in WSL2, with Rust already installed.
+I am using Ubuntu in WSL2, with Rust already installed.

     ![Figure 1: Creating a new repository from the template.](figures/image1.png)

 2. **Build and Test**: Use the `make init` command to establish a virtual environment, install the project with all dependencies, and run tests to ensure successful integration.

-    ```bash
+    ```{.bash code-line-numbers="false"}
     evmck@Desktop ~/template_demo
     $ make init
     ```